 Students are appropriate for placement in this program when they:

-- have a diagnosis of Autism (G)
+- have a designation of ASD (G)

 - are able to attend classes with minimal support

 - are able to work independently during parts of the day in a classroom setting

 - need support with social thinking and executive functioning

 - are working towards a Dogwood Certificate